zeek/zeek-docs/doc/devel/spicy/reference.rst

             A corresponding Zeek-side ``enum`` type is automatically created.
 See :ref:`below <spicy_enum>` for more.

+            One special-case: For convenience, the Spicy-side
+            `Protocol` enum is automatically mapped to the Zeek-side `transport_proto` enum.

         [2]
             The optional value must have a value, otherwise a runtime exception will be thrown.